On the geometry of symmetry breaking inequalities: Generalized Dirichlet Domains

 \section{Generalized Dirichlet Domains}

-In this section we present our main contribution, an algorithm which constructs a fundamental domain for an arbitrary finite orthogonal group.
-We use the insights gained from the geometric properties of exact fundamental domains to guide our search for new constructions.
-In particular we create fundamental domains based on a sequence of nested stabilizers of the $G$ action on~$\R^{n}$.
-This construction generalizes Dirichlet domains, and hence $k$-fundamental domains, as well as the \emph{Schreier-Sims fundamental domain}, presented in \cref{subsection_ss}.
+In this section we present our main contribution: an algorithm which constructs a fundamental domain for an arbitrary finite orthogonal group.
+We use the insights gained from the geometric properties of subgroup consistent and exact fundamental domains to guide our search for new constructions.
+In particular we create subgroup consistent fundamental domains based on a sequence of nested stabilizers of the $G$-action on~$\R^{n}$.
+This construction generalizes Dirichlet domains, and hence $k$-fundamental domains, as well as the \emph{Schreier-Sims fundamental domain}, presented in Section~\ref{subsection_ss}.
 Both types of fundamental domains can be easily constructed using our algorithm.
-Moreover, in~\cref{section_mul-uni} we use the flexibility of our construction to define a new fundamental domain with better properties for a specific group.
+Moreover, in Section~\ref{section_mul-uni} we exploit the flexibility of our construction to define a new fundamental domain with better properties for a specific group.

-\cref{subsection_fd_gamma_alpha} and \cref{cor:pairs} suggest that we should consider vectors $\alpha_g$ for some $g\in G$ and consider inequalities of the form $\alpha_g^tx\ge \alpha_g^t gx $ and $\alpha_g^tx\ge \alpha_g^t g^{-1}x $, although it seems hard to decide whether we should pick different vectors $\alpha_g$ for each pair $g, g^{-1}$, and if so, how to choose them.
-For instance, if we fix a vector $\gamma=\alpha_g$ for all $g\in G$, we would obtain a Dirichlet domain.
-However, if $\gamma$'s stabilizer is not trivial, then all inequalities $\alpha_g^tx\ge \alpha_g^t g^{-1}x $ in a coset of $G_{\gamma}$ are equivalent.
-This hints that we should choose a vector $\gamma$, apply a coset decomposition using a stabilizer subgroup, and add the Dirichlet inequalities related to all members of the decomposition.
-Then, we recurse on $G=G_{\gamma}$.
-Formally, this process is described in \cref{GeneralizedDirichletDomain}.
+Theorem~\ref{thm:FD_facet_subgroup_consistent} and Corollary~\ref{cor:pairs} suggest that we should consider vectors $\alpha_g$ for some $g\in G$ and consider inequalities of the form $\alpha_g^tx\ge \alpha_g^t gx $ and $\alpha_g^tx\ge \alpha_g^t g^{-1}x $, although it seems hard to decide whether we should pick different vectors $\alpha_g$ for each pair $g, g^{-1}$, and if so, how to choose them.
+For instance, if we fix a vector $\alpha=\alpha_g$ for all $g\in G$, we would obtain a Dirichlet domain.
+However, if $\alpha$'s stabilizer is non trivial, then all inequalities $\alpha_g^tx\ge \alpha_g^t g^{-1}x $ in a coset of $G_{\alpha}$ are equivalent.
+This hints that we should choose a vector $\alpha$, apply a coset decomposition using a stabilizer subgroup, and add the Dirichlet inequalities related to all members of the decomposition.